 Mild or moderate sensory loss, moderate paraesthesia, mild weakness with no loss of function.

-For further information see NICE Metastatic Spinal Cord Compression guidelines at http://pathways.nice.org.uk/pathways/metastatic-spinal-cord-compression#
+For further information see NICE Metastatic Spinal Cord Compression guideline.

 An inflammatory reaction of the mucous lining of, the upper gastrointestinal tract from mouth to stomach (mouth, lips, throat), and surrounding soft tissues.